Menu

 Another bonus?
 You'll get a hand-drawn map with some local tips.
 As the phone reception is shaky at best in the NC500, you cannot and should not rely solely on your GPS navigation.

-Just remember, you’ll need a valid credit card and a valid driving license to pick up the car to start your road trip.
+Just remember, you’ll need a valid credit card and a valid driving licence to pick up the car to start your road trip.

 ardvreck castle ruins reflecting in the water